ddmitov/perl-executing-browser/README.md

 These are the basic steps for building your first PEB-based application using a local Perl server:

-* **1.** Write your Perl server-based application.
+* **1.** Write your Perl server application.
 * **2.** Write [local-server.json](./doc/SETTINGS.md#starting-local-server) for your local Perl server.
-* **3.** Write an appropriate HTML interface connected to your server-based application by traditional web connection technologies - POST or GET requests, WebSocket etc.
+* **3.** Write an appropriate HTML interface and connect it to your server application by traditional web  communication protocols.

 ## Design Objectives
 * **1. Easy and beautiful graphical user interface for Perl 5 desktop applications**